rutushah/Data-Driven-Insights-and-Predictive-Modeling/README.md

 **Key Insights from Analysis**

 - The majority of patients belong to the age group of between 40 and 60 years.
-- Males show a higher frequency of heart disease in this dataset.
+- Males showed a higher frequency of  heart disease.
-- Chest pain type (`cp`), maximum heart rate achieved (`thalach`), and exercise-induced angina (`exang`) show strong correlation with heart disease.
+- Columns with *few missing values* (e.g., restecg, chol) can be imputed (mean/median/mode).
-- Cholesterol and resting blood pressure show weak correlation with the target variable.
+- Columns with *moderate missingness* (e.g., oldpeak, thalch, exang) can also be imputed if meaningful.
-- Class distribution of the `target` variable is relatively balanced, allowing for straightforward binary classification.
+- Columns with *high missingness* (e.g., ca, thal, slope) may need to be dropped or carefully analyzed since much of the data is missing.

-**Rows**: 303
+- **Rows**: 920
 - **Columns**: 16
 - **Source**: Kaggle